IPMI-ICNS-UKE/respiratory-signal-database/README.md

 To this end, we provide data splitting (train, val and test set), preprocessing functionality and a pytorch dataset/loader template, which may be helpful in your machine or deep learning project.

 We advise to use https://sqlitebrowser.org/ as additional database browsing tool.
 Currently, only python is supported.
-However, we hope that we can provide a Rest-API in the near future (approx. September 2023) for non-python user.
+However, we hope that we can provide a Rest-API in the near future (approx. December 2023) for non-python user.
 If you experience any troubles, feel free to open an issue.